sheikhzahid/Zahid-11705693-54-K17BK/README.md

-A multi-threaded and statistical calculation app
+A multi-threaded sorting and statistical calculation app